 Unemployment in Burundi is huge, running at 70% and higher in some areas.
 Social enterprises offer dignity, jobs, skills and sustainable change.
 Any surplus they create can be ploughed back into charitable projects.
 So we encourage all our partners to do business.

 Every job creates a ripple of hope.
 One job can sustain a whole family.
 In Burundi, that’s usually eight people.
 These eight people then put money back into their local economy, buying commodities and services.
 Hope multiplies...

 GLO is a member of Poverty Cure.

 SU asked Simon Guillebaud to help them become more sustainable.
 He says, “I asked them what they thought I could do to help.
 They came back with a proposal that I help them start a Conference Centre to hire out.
 Thanks to generous donations we were able to build them one of the best hotels in Bujumbura.
-When peace returns we plan to complete Phase 2 to add more bedrooms and provide more jobs and attract more business, so vital to the people of Burundi."
+We have recently started to build Phase 2 to add more bedrooms and conference facilities, to provide more jobs and attract more business, so vital to the people of Burundi."

 To effect longterm change we provide longterm solutions.
 We encourage each of our ten partners to invest in social enterprise to help fund their work.
 In this way, they are not dependant on us but can create their own resources for the future.

-BBAC (Burundi Bio Agricultural Communities) - the BBAC Milk for Transformation project is a lifeline for over 5000 people from rural Ryasera to the refugee camp at Carama.
-BBAC has provided over 400 high yield milk Jersey or Friesian cows to families.
-These cows provide 16 times the amount of milk yielded by Burundian longhorn cows.
-What a difference a cow makes!
+The cow project has provided over 400 high yield milk Jersey or Friesian cows for families.
+These cows provide 16 times the amount of milk yielded by Burundian longhorn cows meaning that children are fed and can go to school.

 Kings Conference Centre (KCC) - hotel and conference centre in central Bujumbura.
 See the latest reviews here on Tripadvisor!